-In certain cases, Lane Keeping Aid allows the car to cross side lines without engaging active steering or alerting with pulsating vibration in the steering wheel.
-Using an adjacent lane for dynamic cornering when there is a clear line of vision is an example of one such case.
+In certain cases Lane assistance will allow the car to cross lane lines without engaging active steering or activating a warning.
+Using an adjacent lane for cutting a corner when there is a clear line of vision is an example of this.

-Lane Keeping Aid (LKA) (p.
+- Lane Keeping Aid (LKA) (p.
+246) - Lane Departure Warning (LDW) (p.
 242)